 Before that, there was a storyline a few years after Superman returned from the dead where stories started circulating that Superman had not returned from the dead and that this was another impostor.
-Seemingly backed up when Superman's body was found in his tomb (turned out to be an illusion from Braniac.)
+Seemingly backed up when Superman's body was found in his tomb (turned out to be an illusion from Brainiac.)

-Way back in the very first Superman stories, by way of Early Installment Dissonance, this happpened entirely as a result of his own tendancy for morally questionable actions.
+Way back in the very first Superman stories, by way of Early Installment Dissonance, this happened entirely as a result of his own tendancy for morally questionable actions.

 Hartigan was framed for Junior Roarke's murder due to being one of the only clean cops on the force.